 - excessive sweating

-For menopause, many doctors will prescribe an estrogen-containing medication.
+For menopause symptoms, many doctors will prescribe an estrogen-containing medication.
 Replacing the declining estrogen with hormone therapy may help ease menopause symptoms.

-Estrogen can help maintain vaginal health.
+Estrogen can help support your vaginal health.
 When estrogen levels decline, you may experience changes to the tissue, lining, and pH balance of your vagina.
-That can cause several vaginal health issues, including:
+These changes can cause several vaginal health conditions, including:

 - vaginal dryness

 - vulvar atrophy, a condition that causes dryness, soreness, and urinary incontinence

 - atrophic vaginitis, or inflammation of vaginal tissues that’s frequently caused by dryness and irritation